tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Figures in this document illustrate various combinations of the DTLS protocol exchanges and the symbols have the following meaning:

   * '+'  indicates noteworthy extensions sent in the previously noted message.
   * '*'  indicates optional or situation-dependent messages/extensions that are not always sent.
   * '{}' indicates messages protected using keys derived from a [sender]_handshake_traffic_secret.
-  * '[]' indicates messages protected using keysderived from traffic_secret_N.
+  * '[]' indicates messages protected using keys derived from traffic_secret_N.

 # DTLS Design Rational and Overview {#dtls-rational}

 The basic design philosophy of DTLS is to construct "TLS over datagram transport".
-Datagram transport does not require or provide reliable or in-order delivery of data.
+Datagram transport does not require nor provide reliable or in-order delivery of data.
 The DTLS protocol preserves this property for application data.
 Applications such as media streaming, Internet telephony, and online gaming use datagram transport for communication due to the delay-sensitive nature of transported data.
 The behavior of such applications is unchanged when the DTLS protocol is used to secure communication, since the DTLS protocol does not compensate for lost or re-ordered data traffic.

 TLS cannot be used directly in datagram environments for the following five reasons:

 1. TLS does not allow independent decryption of individual records.
    Because the integrity check indirectly depends on a sequence number,